© PAV project

 Coordinator Lead Partner: Highlands and Islands Transport Partnership ; Project Coordinator: Bax & Company

-Autonomous vehicles (AVs) have the potential to radically transform the spaces we travel through and to.
-While many European cities have already started experimenting with autonomous mobility, much of the current discussion revolves around the technology itself and its potential social and environmental impact.
-But if AVs aren't properly integrated into a city's spatial planning, chances are high that it won't be able to deliver on its promised potential.
+Autonomous vehicles (AVs) have the potential to dramatically transform our travel experiences and surroundings.
+While many European cities have already begun experimenting with autonomous mobility, most current discussions focus on the technology itself and its potential social and environmental impact.
+However, without proper integration of AVs into a city's spatial planning, it is likely that they will not be able to fulfill their promised potential.

-PAV aims to stimulate the adoption of electric, shared autonomous vehicles (AVs) by developing green transport and spatial planning strategies.
-PAV connects four local/transport authorities, four knowledge groups and three network organisations that will:
+PAV aimed to promote the adoption of electric shared autonomous vehicles (AVs) by developing green transport and spatial planning strategies.
+PAV connected four local/transport authorities, four knowledge groups, and three network organizations to:

-There will be four PAV pilots running in the North Sea Region to test how AVs interact with existing transport modes and end-users - the experiences from these four different sites will contribute to discussions around how Europe can effectively implement autonomous mobility.
-The PAV partnership includes one transport authority, three local authorities, four knowledge centres, and four network organisations to ensure no stakeholders are left out of the discussion.
+Four PAV pilots were running in the North Sea Region to test how AVs interact with existing transport modes and end-users - the experiences from these four different sites will contribute to discussions around how Europe can effectively implement autonomous mobility.
+The PAV partnership included one transport authority, three local authorities, four knowledge centers, and four network organizations to ensure no stakeholders were left out of the discussion.

-Our company will guide PAV's partner cities and regions in developing green transport- and spatial planning strategies incorporating autonomous vehicles, building upon local stakeholder consultation and lessons learned from the implemented AV-Pilots.
-Based on this experiences, we will develop a handbook for urban automated mobility planning, based on the EU-SUMP guidelines on how to improve Sustainable Urban Mobility Planning and the Practitioner Briefing on Road-vehicle automation in SUMP, both documents authored by our experts.
+Our company provided guidance to PAV's partner cities and regions to develop green transport and spatial planning strategies that include autonomous vehicles.
+We based this guidance on local stakeholder consultation and lessons learned from implemented AV pilots.
+Using these experiences, we created a handbook for urban automated mobility planning, which follows the EU-SUMP guidelines for improving Sustainable Urban Mobility Planning and the Practitioner Briefing on Road-vehicle automation in SUMP, both documents authored by our experts.

 Wolfgang Backhaus